tbspedia/tbpedia-translator/README.md

 ### Page Translation

-Switch to **Reading View**, then click the language icon (🌐) in the view header or run the **"Translate current page"** command.
+Switch to **Reading View**,  run the **"Translate current page"** command.
 A progress bar is displayed while each block is being translated.
-Click the icon again (or run the **"Restore original"** command) to revert.
+Click the Translate page/Restore icon again (or run the **"Restore original"** command) to revert.
 You can also cancel the translation with the ✕ button on the progress bar.

 After translation, hover over any paragraph to see the original text in a tooltip.
+Save translated page as new note.
 Saved translated and dual-language notes include a `translationengine` YAML property.
 When an OpenAI-compatible API, Ollama, or LM Studio performs the translation, they also include `translationmodel` with the configured LLM model name.

-### Vocabulary Book (Disabled)

-The Vocabulary Book, its ribbon icon, and its command are disabled.
-Translations are not saved to a transaction log or to `translation-log.json`.

 ### Glossary

-Create and maintain terms in `glossary-template.xlsx`, then run `./tools/Export-Glossary.ps1 -InputPath ./glossary-template.xlsx` from Windows PowerShell.
-This writes `glossary.json` beside the workbook.
-Put that file in the plugin folder and run the **Reload glossary** command (or reload the plugin).

 An `exact` glossary match returns the preferred target translation without calling a translation service.
 Use `contains` to enforce a literal term inside a longer sentence, or `regex` for a trusted pattern.
 The plugin protects matched text before translation and restores the approved target term before the result is shown.
 Use `|` to separate aliases.
 Existing `phrase` entries remain compatible and are treated as `contains`.